B2B Digital Marketing Must-Haves

 According to Social Media Examiner’s influential 2018 report, the continuing rise of visuals and social TV across all age groups in 2018 makes Instagram the second most popular media platform after Facebook.
-The continuing rise of Instagram with IGTV makes us expect further growth and more advertising options on the platform in 2019.
+The continuing rise of Instagram with IGTV makes us expect further growth and more advertising options on the platform.

 According to Smart Insights, the increase in revenue and active sessions on LinkedIn, 37% and 41% respectively, in 2018 is indicative that LinkedIn will continue to grow in importance for B2B marketing in the year ahead.